aabasimel/airbnb-clone-project/README.md

 - ## 🗄️ Database Design

-The database is designed to support the core functionality of the StayBnB platform.
+The database is designed to support the core functionality of the Lodgio platform.
 Below are the key entities, their important fields, and relationships.

 ### 🔹 Users
 - `id` (Primary Key)